3 GUN SHOOT

 Pistol Level 1 Basic Fundamentals Skills Course

-- Open to all Restricted PAL shooters seeking to learn about these fundamentals, refresh their current abilities, or to continue the pursuit of perfecting their skills.
+- Open to all Restricted PAL shooters seeking to learn about these fundamentals, or refresh their current abilities, or to continue the pursuit of perfecting their skills.

 -Time will be spent both in the classroom and on the firing range.